 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 13 Community Form: Goal 2 7.
-Encourage activity centers to include a mixture of compatible land uses in order to reduce traffic congestion by requiring fewer trips, support and enhance alternative modes of travel, and encourage vitality and a sense of place. √ The proposed zoning district would increase the allowable land uses on the lot, by permitting office as well as residential uses.
+Encourage activity centers to include a mixture of compatible land uses in order to reduce traffic congestion by requiring fewer trips, support and enhance alternative modes of travel, and encourage vitality and a sense of place. ~ The proposed zoning district would permit a mixture of neighborhood-serving uses in an existing activity center.
 14 Community Form: Goal 2 8.
 Encourage residential land uses in designated centers.
-Encourage residential and office uses above retail and other mixed-use multi-story retail buildings. ✓ The proposed zoning district would not permit retail development.
+Encourage residential and office uses above retail and other mixed-use multi-story retail buildings. ~ The proposed zoning district would permit residential and office uses above retail.
 15 Community Form: Goal 2 9.
-Encourage new developments and rehabilitation of buildings that provide commercial, office and/or residential uses. ✓ The proposed zoning district would permit new office development.
+Encourage new developments and rehabilitation of buildings that provide commercial, office and/or residential uses. ~ The proposal is for re-use of an existing building to provide commercial uses.
 16 Community Form: Goal 2 10.
 Encourage outlot development in underutilized parking lots of existing development to promote utilization of existing infrastructure provided specific criteria for elements such as location, scale, signs, parking, lighting, and landscaping are met.
-Outlot development shall encourage street-level retail with residential units above. ✓ The proposal does not include underutilized parking lots.
+Outlot development shall encourage street-level retail with residential units above. ~ The proposal does not include underutilized parking lots.
 17 Community Form: Goal 2 11.
-Ensure appropriate placement, design and scale of centers in Traditional Neighborhood, Neighborhood and Village Form Districts to ensure compatibility with nearby residences. √ The design and scaled of the proposed structure are compatible with nearby residences.
+Ensure appropriate placement, design and scale of centers in Traditional Neighborhood, Neighborhood and Village Form Districts to ensure compatibility with nearby residences. ~ The proposed zoning district would permit appropriate design and scale that is compatible with existing nearby land uses.
+The site is an appropriate placement for neighborhood-serving commercial uses.
 18 Community Form: Goal 3 9.
-Encourage development that respects the natural features of the site through sensitive site design, avoids substantial changes to the topography, and minimizes property damage and environmental degradation resulting from disturbance of natural systems. √ No natural features are evident on the site.
+Encourage development that respects the natural features of the site through sensitive site design, avoids substantial changes to the topography, and minimizes property damage and environmental degradation resulting from disturbance of natural systems.
+V The majority of the site will remain undisturbed and tree canopy is provided.
 19 Community Form: Goal 3 10.
-Encourage development to avoid wet or highly permeable soils, severe, steep or unstable slopes where the potential for severe erosion problems exists in order to prevent property damage and public costs associated with soil slippage and foundation failure and to minimize environmental degradation. √ No wet or highly permeable soils, or severe, steep or unstable slopes are apparent on the site.
+Encourage development to avoid wet or highly permeable soils, severe, steep or unstable slopes where the potential for severe erosion problems exists in order to prevent property damage and public costs associated with soil slippage and foundation failure and to minimize environmental degradation. ~ No wet or highly permeable soils, or severe, steep or unstable slopes are evident on the site.